venk120soft/Javasript-learnings/event_bubblin_vs_capturing.md

 This will not work for the same element's multiple events, to handle this we have to use ***event.stopImmediatePropagation()***

+## Explain Event Delegation Model
+When capturing and bubbling, allow functions to implement one single handler to many elements at one particular time then that is called event delegation.
+Event delegation allows you to add event listeners to one parent instead of specified nodes.
+That particular listener analyzes bubbled events to find a match on the child elements.
+Many people think it to be complicated but in reality, it is very simple if one starts understanding it.

 ## How to diffentiate between the Event Bubling and capturing in Event handlers
 ```javascript
 // By default if we don't pass the 3rd argument, then it is Event bubling or if we pass false also.
 3rd argument here is useCapture